replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.27, 1.28, 1.29, and 1.30

 ### Bug Fixes {#bug-fixes-1-112-3}
-* Fixes an issue where the version history page in Embedded Cluster had to be refreshed to show a newly available version after uploading an air gap bundle.
+* Fixes an issue where the Admin Console **vVersion history** page for Embedded Cluster had to be refreshed to show a newly available version after uploading an air gap bundle.

 ## 1.112.2